karansingla06/EncryptionAlgorithms/README.md

 # EncryptionAlgorithms
-Implementation of encryption algorithms like AES, RC4, Blowfish using C++
+Implementation of Encryption Algorithms such as AES, RC4, Blowfish using C++

-Completed during Bachelors
+It was a mini-project completed during Bachelors.